 .
 Entertainment Weekly magazine describes Janney's screen presence as "uncommonly beautiful and infinitely expressive"...

 Alfre Woodard was born on November 8, 1952 in Tulsa, Oklahoma, the youngest of three children of Constance, a homemaker, and Marion H. Woodard, an interior designer.
 She was named by her godmother, who claimed she saw a vision of Alfre's name written out in gold letters.
 A former high school cheerleader and track star...

-Marisa Tomei was born on December 4, 1964, in Brooklyn, New York, to Patricia Adelaide "Addie" (Bianchi), an English teacher, and Gary A. Tomei, a lawyer.
-Marisa has a brother, actor Adam Tomei
+Marisa Tomei was born on December 4, 1964, in Brooklyn, New York to mother Patricia "Addie" Tomei, an English teacher and father Gary Tomei, a lawyer.
+Marisa also has a brother, actor Adam Tomei

 Jamie Lee Curtis